seznam/shelter/doc/dev-guide.rst

 Default: no default value, required option

 HTTP server interfaces.
-Your application can listen to multiple ports and each port can handles different urls.
+Your application can listen to multiple ports and each port can handle different urls.
 You can specify either :data:`LISTEN` or :data:`UNIX_SOCKET` option, or both together.

 .. code-block:: python